mtabares/Getting-and-Cleaning-Data-Course-Project-1/Codebook.md

 (you can easily use Rcode for this, just load the dataset and provide the information directly form the tidy data file)

-### Variable 1 (repeat this section for all variables in the dataset) Short description of what the variable describes.

 'data.frame':	180 obs. of  68 variables:

  $ Subject                                  : int  1 1 1 1 1 1 2 2 2 2 ...